BruceLEO1969/sqs-exporter/README.md

 A Prometheus metrics exporter for AWS SQS queues

-> **A few words of Thanks:** Most of the code in this repo is borrowed from [ashiddo11/sqs-exporter](https://github.com/ashiddo11/sqs-exporter) with bundle of thanks and love :pray: :heart:.
-I didn't submit this as a pull request to the original repository, since I have added Prometheus client.
-Whereas, some users of the original repository may not be using Prometheus at all.
+> **A few words of Thanks:** Most of the code in this repo is borrowed from [candeemis/sqs-prometheus-exporter](https://github.com/candeemis/sqs-prometheus-exporter) with bundle of thanks and love :pray: :heart:.
+I didn't submit this as a pull request to the original repository, since I switch code only to meet my need.

 ## Metrics